-With labour shortages in various industries prevailing, providing a competitive pay package to employees can make the difference in securing a highly sought after candidate for your company.
+With labour shortages in various industries prevailing, providing a competitive pay package to employees can make the difference in securing a highly sought-after candidate for your company.
 In Canada, an employee’s salary and wages received in cash are taxed as employment income and included on an employee’s T4 slip for tax filing purposes.
-However, employers can provide many benefits and allowances to an employee on a non-taxable basis.
+However, employers can provide employees with many benefits and allowances on a non-taxable basis.

-The Canadian Revenue Agency (CRA) defines a benefit as goods or services that you give or provide to your employees (or a close relative of the employee - spouse, child or sibling) that are personal in nature.
-Benefits include allowances and reimbursement of an employee's personal expenses.
+The Canadian Revenue Agency (CRA) defines a benefit as goods or services that you give or provide to your employees (or a close relative of the employee - spouse, child, or sibling) that are personal.
+Benefits include allowances and reimbursement of an employee's expenses.
 Benefits can be cash benefits, near cash benefits, and non-cash benefits.
 Many benefits can be taxable or non-taxable depending on the specific circumstances of their issuance.
 For instance, overtime meals are non-taxable if their cost is reasonable and overtime occurs infrequently.

-In this article, we will talk about the top 10 non-taxable benefits that you, as an employer, may provide your employees.
+In this article, we will talk about the common non-taxable benefits that you, as an employer, may provide your employees.

 1. Cell Phone and Internet Services

-You can provide your employees with a cell phone that you own to carry out their work; the cost of the device is not considered a taxable benefit.
-However, if you reimburse your employees for the cost of their own device, the cost is considered a taxable benefit to the employee.
+When you provide your employees with a cell phone that you own to carry out their work, the cost of the device is not considered a taxable benefit.
+However, if you reimburse your employees for the cost of their device, the cost is considered a taxable benefit to the employee.
 An allowance for cell phone services is also considered a taxable benefit.

 2. Education and Professional Development Costs